-Epoxy Adhesive Preforms define custom parts that are cut out of an adhesive material that can come either thermally conductive or electrically conductive.
+Epoxy Adhesive Preforms define custom parts that are cut out of an adhesive film material that can come either thermally conductive or electrically conductive.
 However, oftentimes they come as both.
 In addition, some of these films are supported by carriers such as fiberglass to ease in handling and assembly.
 Epoxy preforms offer an alternative to conductive thermal pastes that can be difficult for assembly in a few ways.
-These pastes can be messy, and may not provide intimate contact across an entire assembly.
-These adhesive films can be utilized to add manufacturing efficiency.

 Preforming the material allows for more uniform bond lines, and consistent application of the adhesive across the assembly.
+When there is many cut-outs and close tolerancing using automated machines can offer an incredible amount of consistency.
 Applications such as bonding to heat-sinks are common for these films.
-These materials can be laser-cut or die-cut.
+These epoxy films can be laser-cut or die-cut.

-The delineation between the two options is often stratified by a number of factors including:
+The delineation between laser-cutting or die cutting is often stratified by a number of factors including:

 -Complexity of the cut-outs

 -How many preforms are being manufactured

 -Tolerance requirements(recommended +/- .003’’ for cutouts, +/- .005’’ for locations)*

 If you have an application that you believe could utilize preforms or assembly films, please contact firstname.lastname@example.org.